 Community Services provides consultation and support to individuals, families, schools and other agencies regarding issues surrounding Autism Spectrum Disorder.
 Consultation and teaching focuses on behavioural supports, communication strategies, life and social skills, long term planning and school advocacy.
-For more information or to complete an intake, please call 1-519-940-3590 ext 222.
+For more information or to complete an intake or get connected to service, please call 519-763-5812 ext.
+61.

 Dufferin Contact Information

 Hours: Please contact us at the number below to book an appointment.